Swimming Pool Safety: Is Your Pool Safe or a Tragedy Waiting to Happen?

 Your pool should be secured with the appropriate barriers that are required in your geographic area.
 Most towns require a 4-foot or higher fence with a locking mechanism.
 Be sure to keep your gates locked when the pool is not in use.
 You may also want to consider installing a pool alarm that will sound when someone enters the pool and can detect if an object over a certain weight falls into the pool.
 When the pool is not open for the season, use an automatic pool cover or a sturdy winter safety cover and remove any ladders or steps.
 You can find safety barrier guidelines for residential pools from the U.S. Consumer Product Safety Commission at https://cpsc.gov/Global/Safety%20Education/Safety-Guides/General-Information/SafetyBarrierGuidelinesResPools.pdf.

-Ensure that everyone in your home knows how to swim well by signing up your children for swim lessons at an early age.
-Then, continue swim lessons at the start of each new pool season until they are proficient swimmers.
+Ensure that everyone in your home knows how to swim well by signing up your children for swimming lessons at an early age.
+Then, continue swimming lessons at the start of each new pool season until they are proficient swimmers.
 You can further advance their swimming skills by playing swimming games to strengthen them.
 Find a list of fun games that help them become stronger swimmers at https://www.babble.com/kid/17-swimming-pool-games-for-kids-this-summer/.
 They can also play games after the sun goes down with the glow-in-the-dark game pieces from https://www.starluxgames.com/starlight-swimming-games/.

 When you have guests and neighborhood kids over, know which of them can and cannot swim so that you can monitor accordingly.